Axestein/DockerLearning/Notes.md

 ### Container
 A container in Docker is a lightweight, portable, and isolated environment that packages an application along with its dependencies, ensuring it runs consistently across different systems.
+(Containers are just a process (or a group of processes) running in isolation, which is achieved with Linux namespaces and control groups.
+Linux namespaces and control groups are features that are built into the Linux kernel.
+Other than the Linux kernel itself, there is nothing special about containers.

+What makes containers useful is the tooling that surrounds them.
+The labs in this course use Docker, which has been the understood standard tool for using containers to build applications.
+Docker provides developers and operators with a friendly interface to build, ship, and run containers on any environment.)

 ![image](https://github.com/user-attachments/assets/88408f07-958d-4f88-93f0-e436055e491c)